-- Timely completion of post-survey reports. - Advice on the Harvest Strategy and stock status classification prior to the start of the next fishing season. - Stock assessment of the SGPF. - Advice to support fishery management from stock assessment outputs. - Establish and implement bycatch-monitoring program undertaken by observers in conjunction with fishery-independent surveys.
+- Timely completion of post-survey reports. - Advice on the Harvest Strategy and stock status classification prior to the start of the next fishing season. - Advice to support fishery management from stock assessment outputs. - Implement bycatch-monitoring program undertaken by observers in conjunction with FISs.